GuanyuChan/Youtube-AD-Jumper/README.md

 JavaScript as a main language

-(The Blocker is still being repaired, Bugs MAY happen,sorry for that!)
+(The Blocker is still being repaired, Bugs MAY happen, sorry!)

+Extension: "Tampermonkey" Is required, It can be find on the Edge extension store or Chrome web store